THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 **Key Achievements**

 - Developed a sentiment classification pipeline using BoW, TF-IDF and supervised machine learning.
-- Reduced negative misclassification rate to 7.1% through class-weighted modelling.
+- Reduced the False Negative Rate to 7.1% through class-weighted modelling.
-- Achieved 0.930 balanced accuracy in binary dissatisfaction detection.
+- Achieved a Balanced Accuracy of 0.930 in binary dissatisfaction detection.
 - Identified high-engagement complaint patterns linked to operational issues.
 - Provided actionable business recommendations for early dissatisfaction monitoring.